The rain had started three days ago and showed no signs of letting up. Cheetor had gotten tired of it within an hour.

 He frowned.
 It's clearly metallic yet it makes me think of plants.
 It led to the odd thought that the sphere had been planted and the Standing Stones had grown organically from it rather than been constructed.
-The alien structure that spoke to Optimus, that was organic or something like it, at least in part.
-On the other hand, from all accounts the monument was built and I'm quite certain the Standing Stones were as well.
+The alien structure that spoke to Primal, that was organic or something like it, at least in part.
+On the other hand, from all accounts the Obelisk was built and I'm quite certain the Standing Stones were as well.
 Why is there no pattern?

 On to This Most Bloody Piece Of Work - part two